 Sönmez-Poole holds a B.A. in Mass Communication from Emerson College, an M.S. in Broadcasting and Film from Boston University and a mid-career M.A. from the Fletcher School of Law and Diplomacy.

-These friends, colleagues and advisors help and support NIM with the research and organizing of events that bring together different groups of people who are interested not only in the subject of the Armenian Genocide, but also in related discussions that emanate from that singular event in history.
+These advisors and colleagues help and support NIM with the research and organizing of events that bring together different groups of people who are interested not only in the subject of the Armenian Genocide, but also in related discussions that emanate from that singular event in history.

 Phil Balboni is currently the Founder, CEO and Co-Executive Editor of DailyChatter, an email newsletter exclusively devoted to world news.
 Previously, he was the Founder, President, and CEO of GlobalPost, the highly acclaimed international news site.
 He has created several other successful news organizations including NECN, the largest and most honored regional cable news network in the US, which he founded in 1992 and led for 16 years, now owned by NBC Universal.